pgmorales76/codecademy/computer_science/loops/carlys_clippers/README.md

 In this project, I'm the Data Analyst at Carly’s Clippers, the, newest, hair salon, on the block.

-My job is to go through the lists, of data, that have been collected, in the past couple, of weeks.
+My job is to go through the lists, of data, that have been collected, in the past, couple of weeks.

 I will be calculating some important metrics that Carly can use, to plan out, the operation, of the business, for the rest, of the month.